jiaohehu/NPreview/DOC.md

-A "X" column in "tabularx" is almost the same as that of a "L" column in "tabulary", except that "tabularx" does not try to "balance" the width of "X" columns the same way as "tabulary" does.
-However, "tabularx" does have a provision that allows you to specify the relative widths of all "X" columns among each other.
+A "X" column in "tabularx" is almost the same as that of a "L" column in "tabulary", except that "tabularx" does not try to "balance" the width of "X" columns the same way as "tabulary" does; so by default all "X" columns are the same width.
+However, "tabularx" does have a provision that allows you to ajust the relative widths of all "X" columns so that one column is wider than the other.
 To do that, you can use the "adjust" option such as follows.

 ~~~
 ===[longtable;columns:l L L;adjust:0.4 0.6]